INTERFACES

 Response: 201 {"interface_id": "<uuid>", "signal_token": "<token>"}

-After pairing, the interface’s capabilities are registered as tools.
-The LLM sees them alongside innate skills and local tools — it does not know the difference.
+After pairing, the interface’s capabilities register as normal tools.
+The LLM does not distinguish them from innate skills or local tools.

 | Method | Path | Auth | Description |